chrisdalke/unity-arduboat-sim/README.md

 Unity simulation of ArduRover boogie board boat.
 Uses the ArduPilot JSON API to interface with [ArduPilot SITL](https://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html).

+This is a digital twin to a real rover I built at https://github.com/chrisdalke/boogie-board-rover.

 ![Sim screenshot](screenshot.JPG)

 ## Usage